 Available on both Casey Stadium and AAA websites, the Access Key compliments the accessible programs and facilities.

-Access Keys are customised accessibility guides that provide convenient and accurate information about venues or events.
-They include but are not limited to venue layout, parking, access in and around including ease of movement, customer service/ticketing, toilets including environmental specifications, accessible offerings, procedural and sequential information on accessing services, sensory elements plus more.
+Access Keys are customised accessibility guides that provide convenient and accurate information about venues or events including venue layout, parking, access in and around including ease of movement, customer service/ticketing, toilets including environmental specifications, accessible offerings and procedural and sequential information on accessing services and sensory elements.

 Director and Co-Founder of AccessAbilityAustralia Maxine Parker advised “the symbolism of Access Keys for facilities that open their doors to all people in the community can help break down stereotypes and build stronger culture, stronger communities and safer places to live.”